brpandey/vacc/README.md

 This is equivalent to multiplying g by itself x times

+In ECC,
-In ECC, the private key is some integer x, and the public key is Y = x * G.
+1) the private key is some integer x,
+2) the public key is Y = x * G.

-This is equivalent to adding the generator G to itself x times, or 'dot'-ing points together on an eliptic curve x times
+> This is equivalent to adding the generator G (base point) to itself x times, or 'dot'-ing points together on an eliptic curve x times

 In both cases, obtaining y or Y from x is easy, but obtaining x (the secret) from y or Y follows to be intractable

-=> Elliptic Curves permit much shorter public keys along with more efficient calculation in comparison to their classic asymmetric counterparts
+> Elliptic Curves permit much shorter public keys along with more efficient calculation in comparison to their classic asymmetric counterparts.
+> The public key in the elliptic curve approach is essentially the generator (or base point) on the curve, versus the product of two large primes.
+> They also are not susceptible to index calculus attacks found in RSA.
+> Since these attacks don't apply currently, it is believed to be safe using smaller elliptic curve key sizes.
+> The equivalent strength of RSA / DH modulus key size is 3072 bits, compared to 256 bits for ECC key, and 128 bits for Symmetric Encryption key.
+> (Thank you former Professor Neal Koblitz winner of the Levchin Prize)

 ```rust
 // Define Vaccine circuit constraints